Long Distance Love

 The next morning, she woke up and cooked another welcome-home meal for her long-awaited husband.
 But again, for the second time, his flight was canceled.

 For five years, Rafia and Abdinasir had communicated only by telephone calls.
-The two met as refugees at a camp in Nairobi after fleeing their home country of Ethiopia.
+The two met as refugees at a camp in Kenya after fleeing their home country of Ethiopia.
 When they were married in January 2015, they never imagined that the first years of their marriage would play out like this.

 “I loved and married this person, and this person was leaving me,” Abdinasir said through a translator.
 “It was very hard on me to grasp the reality of it, but in everything, it’s God’s will, so I did not have any control.”